 The difference is simple.
 At the end there's no label that describes you, but three decisions you can work with.
 You don't walk out with a self-image, you walk out with a to-do list that fits your self-image.

 The entry through the QuickCheck is permanently free and gives you your Best Seat plus a first indication of your next hire.
 For many founders that's already the moment the penny drops.
-Whoever faces a real decision gets the full report for a one-time 247 euros.
-Put the price in perspective.
-A single bad hire quickly costs you a hundred times that.
-At that ratio it isn't an expense, it's an insurance policy against your next costly gut call.
+Anyone facing a concrete hiring or role decision gets the full report with a worked-out Next-Hire profile for a one-time 247 euros.

 FAQ